Imagawa Ujizane: Biography

 In 1560, Yoshimoto was killed in the Battle of Okehazama, the province of Totomi and Mikawa went into chaos.
-Ujizane succeeded his father, but due to the chaotic state of the Imagawa clan, many vassals betray Ujizane.
+Ujizane succeeded his father, but due to the chaotic state of the Imagawa clan, many vassals betrayed Ujizane.
 His grandmother, Jukei-ni, who exercised great political power, died in 1568.
 Motivated by this, Takeda Shingen and Tokugawa Ieyasu attacked the lands of Imagawa.